-Figure 3: Structural equation modeling path diagram showing the effect sizes and statistical significance performance.
+Figure 3 shows the impact of stakeholder management as a moderator on the correlation between organizational characteristics and organizational performance.
 The moderation effect was carried out using a two-stage approach.
 Henseler and Chin (2010) advocate for a two-stage method if the main intention is to measure the effect of moderation's significance.
 It is preferred because it results in higher statistical power in comparison to other methods.
 Information from Figure 3 reveals that the effect of moderation's value is 0.054 while the simple impact of organizational characteristics on organizational performance is 0.350.
 This implies that the connection between organizational characteristics and organizational performance is 0.350 for a regular level of stakeholders' management.
 However, when stakeholders' management is enhanced by one standard deviation, the link between organizational characteristics to organizational performance increases by the impact of interaction [thus 0.350 + (0.054) = 0.404].
 Alternatively, if stakeholders' management is decreased by one standard deviation, the link between organizational characteristics and organizational performance is decreased through the effect of the interface [i.e., 0.350 - (0.054) = 0.304].
-It is also observed that after applying the moderating effect, the R value increased marginally from 0.420 to 0.423 while the path stakeholders' management and coefficient between organizational performance decreased marginally from 0.407 to 0.396.
+It is also observed that after applying the moderating effect, the $R^2$ value increased marginally from 0.420 to 0.423 while the path coefficient between stakeholders' management and organizational performance decreased marginally from 0.407 to 0.396.
 However, the path coefficient between organizational characteristics and organizational performance increased marginally from 0.339 to 0.350.